Ok, this has been quite the week; well, my brother and I moved our father to Pennsylvania this past week, and it has been nonstop.

 Well, 2nd attempt, I used fresh fruit yesterday, and that cookie came out soggy from the blueberries and peaches.
-In the garbage, they went.
+So in the garbage, they went.

 How I made the final choice for this week's cookies, I reached into the food cabinet this morning, closed my eyes, and grabbed the first thing I touched.
 I know, isn't that the most systematic way of developing a cookie of the week?
 It turned out to be Nestle Butterscotch Chips.
 I had just enough old fashion oatmeal to make these beautiful cookies, and I hope you enjoy them.